LiveComSollutions/livecom-android-documentation/README.md

 * `sdkToken: String` - your sdk token, received from company manager;
 * `shareDomain: String` - domain that will be used to generate links like: `https://$shareDomain/s/$videoId`.
 Share feature available on player screen and product screen;

-### `LiveCom.openVideoListScreen()`
+### `LiveCom.openSdkScreen()`

-Opens screen with all your available videos.
+Opens screen depending on `entranceCommand` argument.
 Technically it starts new activity, that will manage internal sdk fragments navigation.
-Video list fragment is one of them.
+Start screen can be video list or full screen player.
 Note that this method may suspend thread if sdk configuration loading is not completed yet.

 Parameters:

-* `activity: Activity` - your current activity where you call this method.

-### `LiveCom.openVideoById()`

-Opens player with passed streamId.
-Video list screen will be below player in navigation stack.
-Note that this method may suspend thread if sdk configuration loading is not completed yet.

-Parameters:

-* `activity: Activity` - your current activity where you call this method.
-* `streamId: String` - video id, that you want to open
+* `entranceCommand: SdkEntrance` - sealed class that tells what to open.

+You can open sdk screen in three ways:

+1. Open video list screen and open video player above video list immediate.
+2. Just open video list without video player
+3. Open video player without video list.
+In this case if you will navigate back on video player screen, you will exit sdk and will not see video list screen.

+In order to open point 1 - use `SdkEntrance.OpenVideo` with correct `SdkEntrance.OpenVideo.streamId` and `SdkEntrance.OpenVideo.shouldOpenVideoList == true`.
+In order to open point 2 - use `SdkEntrance.OpenVideoList`.
+In order to open point 3 - use `SdkEntrance.OpenVideo` with correct `SdkEntrance.OpenVideo.streamId` and `SdkEntrance.OpenVideo.shouldOpenVideoList == false`.

+Keep in mind, that if you entered sdk with `SdkEntrance.OpenVideo.shouldOpenVideoList == false`, you can not open video list screen.
+If you will call `SdkEntrance.OpenVideoList` after `SdkEntrance.OpenVideo` with `shouldOpenVideoList == false` nothing will happen.
+Also if you enter sdk with `SdkEntrance.OpenVideoList` and invoke `SdkEntrance.OpenVideo` after it, then `shouldOpenVideoList` will be ignored.
+Conclusion: you can change sdk entrance type only after you finish previous sdk session (e.g. close all screens and open it from scratch)

 # SDK exit points.